mlinreallife/blog/content/posts/press_review_7.md

 ---
 title: "Issue 7: Recommendation systems and data engineering jobs"
-date: 2020-11-09T07:01:10+02:00
+date: 2021-02-03T07:01:10+02:00
-draft: true
+draft: false
 description: Once, I've assessed different recommendation systems through AB tests.
 They were black boxes for me.
 I've decided to focus my recent techno watch on recommendation systems.
 I wanted to understand better these black boxes.
 There are many ways to do recommendation systems.
 The solutions depend on your context and needs.
 In this newsletter, I also would like to talk a bit about the roles of data engineers or machine learning engineers.
 ---

 <!-- Begin Mailchimp Signup Form -->